truubo/recipebook/README.md

-# Recipe book
+# Recipebook
-By James, Jordan, Aiden, and Kirsten
+An online repository of recipes without the clutter.
+Created for Software Architecture during MSTC's fall 2025 semester by James, Jordan, Aiden, and Kyra.